peterkhe1999/CheatSheet/OSCP/README.md

 net stop mysql
 ```

-Get a list of all privileges, The **Disabled** state only indicates if the privilege is currently enabled for the running process
+Get a list of all privileges (The **Disabled** state only indicates if the privilege is currently enabled for the running process)

 ```bat
 whoami /priv